nahmedraja/GASAL/README.md

 # GASAL: A GPU Accelerated Sequnce Alignment Library for High-throughput NGS DATA

-GASAL2 is an easy to use CUDA library for DNA/RNA sequence alignment algorithms.
+GASAL is an easy to use CUDA library for DNA/RNA sequence alignment algorithms.
 Currently it the following sequence alignment functions.
 - Local alignment without start position computation.
 Gives alignment score and end position of the alignment.
 - Local alignment with start position computation.
 Gives alignment score and end and start position of the alignment.
 - Semi-global alignment without start position computation.
 Gives score and end position of the alignment.